silverjuke/silverjuke/docs/command-line.md

 * --instance=INI-FILE
   If you give a different INI-file to each instance, you can use multiple instances of Silverjuke with this option.
-All settings for each instance are stored in the INI-file, so the intances are completely independent; however, make sure, there are not conflicts regarding the used hardware.
+All settings for each instance are stored in the INI-file, so the instances are completely independent; however, make sure, there are no conflicts regarding the used hardware.
   You can give the INI-files as complete paths; if the files do not exist, they are created as needed.
   If you want to use different music libraries for each instance, you have to use the --db=FILE option as described above.

 * --update
-  This will automatically upate the index as if you hit F5 just after starting Silverjuke.
+  This will automatically update the index as if you hit F5 just after starting Silverjuke.
 If you use this option in combination with --kiosk and the kiosk mode is running with limited functionality, the update process cannot be aborted.

 * --kioskrect=[X,Y,]W,H[,clipmouse]
   With this option you can force the Silverjuke window to the given rectangle when using the kiosk mode.
-This is usefull if you want to show sth. beside the Silverjuke window (by default, the whole screen is used).
+This is useful if you want to show sth. beside the Silverjuke window (by default, the whole screen is used).
 If the x and y parameters are skipped, the window will be placed at the upper left corner at 0/0.